WQPT-TV: Analog-to-digital conversion

 WQPT-TV shut down its analog signal, over UHF channel 24, on May 25, 2009, when the analog transmitters failed.
 Repairs were estimated to cost over $20,000 and the station did not believe that it would be feasible to repair the transmitter with less than three weeks left of broadcasting in analog.
-The station's digital signal remained on its pre-transition UHF channel 23.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 24.
+The station's digital signal remained on its pre-transition UHF channel 23, using virtual channel 24.

 After the official end of the digital transition in June, WQPT transferred the "WQPT-TV" callsign from the now-defunct analog channel 24 to digital channel 23 and removed the "WQPT-DT" callsign from its digital operations.
-Also, at the same time, WQPT ended HDTV broadcasts on subchannel 24.2 and shifted them to the main subchannel 24.1, leaving the DT2 subchannel vacant of programs for a few months.
+Concurrently, WQPT ended HDTV broadcasts on subchannel 24.2 and shifted them to the main subchannel 24.1, leaving the DT2 subchannel vacant of programs for a few months.